-Make sure to spend time strolling around the campus and savour the ambience of one of Europe’s prettiest and centrally located university campuses.
-You can catch all manners of public transportation outside all of its gates, buses, trains and trams conveniently pass by.
+Make sure to spend time strolling around the campus and savor the ambiance of one of Europe’s prettiest and most centrally located university campuses.
+You can catch all manners of public transportation outside all of its gates, buses, trains, and trams conveniently pass by.

 - Make sure to visit the Book of Kells and Long Room.

 - Consider a guided tour of the campus and learn about the many famous students who once studied at Trinity College Dublin and learn more about its incredible history.

 - During the summer months on beautiful sunny days, bring a packed lunch and join the students in watching a cricket match or just soaking up the rare sunshine.